userdocs/qbittorrent-nox-static/README.md

 ## Revisions

-The build have 5 main dependencies that will trigger a rebuild on an update.
+The build has 5 main dependencies tracked that will trigger a rebuild on an update being available.

 -  qBittorrent
 -  Libtorrent
-- Qt base/tools
+-  Qt
 -  Boost
 -  Openssl

-When a new build is triggered for updating qBittorrent or Libtorrent a new release will be generated as the release tags will be updated
+When a new build is triggered for updating `qBittorrent` or `Libtorrent` a new release will be generated as the release tags will be updated.

-Since I do not append revision info to tags Qt/Boost/Openssl builds will update the existing release assets.
+Since I do not append revision info to tags `Qt`/`Boost`/`Openssl` builds will only update the existing release assets.

 To track these revisions you can use this command.
 All new releases start at a revision of `0` and increment by `1` per revised build.